IrinaG29/gourmet/README.md

 ## Future improvements

-- add highest and lowest scoring sentences
 - apply the DRY principle
 - beautify the json files output
+- display code coverage

+## Notes

+- have also added the highest and lowest scoring sentences since submitting my application